CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/intro.md

  long!), sometimes even a mere fraction of a second can have a real difference especially for mission-critical applications.

 An index helps with finding data rows quickly and efficiently.
-In this scenario, we'll try our hand at creating indices for a sample table with data already loaded in.
+In this scenario, we'll try our hand at creating indexes for a sample table with data already loaded in.
 We'll also use the EXPLAIN (ANALYZE) command to take a look at how indexes affect querying.
 If you'd like to review [EXPLAIN](https://learn.crunchydata.com/postgresql-devel/courses/basics/explain) first, feel free to go through that scenario before coming back to this one.